NTech-Lab/docs/docs/gae.rst

 ---------------------------------------------------

 .. note::
-     Gender, age and emotions recognition uses 2 GB of RAM in addition to the FindFace Server :ref:`general requirements <requirements>`.
+     Gender, age and emotions recognition uses around 2 GB of RAM in addition to the FindFace Server :ref:`general requirements <requirements>`.

 To configure gender, age and emotions recognition, do the following:

 #.
-Open the **findface-facenapi.ini** file and enable gender, age and emotions recognition.
+Open the ``findface-facenapi.ini`` file and enable gender, age and emotions recognition.
 Restart the service.

    .. warning::
-         The **findface-facenapi.ini** content must be correct Python code.
+         The ``findface-facenapi.ini`` content must be correct Python code.

    .. code::